ronnieBer/odin-library/README.md

 ### Library App Feature
 - Book cover image upload
 - Assign a random color to the book cover if the image is not uploaded
-- Validate books if exists in the library
+- Validate the book if it is already in the library

 ## Reflection/Outcome